 As you are putting your house back together for the New Year, baskets are your best friend.
-Here are 6 ways you can improve the beauty and function of your entire house by adding baskets.
+As a Salt Lake City organizer, I've learned the 6 ways you can improve the beauty and function of your entire house by adding basket organization.
 In so many cases, you probably already have something in your home that can be repurposed for one of these designer organizing hacks.
 All my top picks are linked in the headings😉.

 We all have one.
 Whether it is in our office, command center or nightstand.... the dreaded pile.
 No matter how good we are at staying on top of things or filing important papers away... there are always going to be a few items that need to remain in a visible place (coupons, field trip permission slips, anything I don't want filed away but also don't want to be carrying with me everywhere I go).
 Grab a cute basket that can live in the place where the pile usually forms and call it the action basket.
 Now the pile doesn't feel so ominous.

 QUICK TIP: This action basket can also double as a charging basket.
 If you don't have a docking station set up for devices, consider keeping all thing together in this one space.